Skip to main content

 The CSSS Seminar features local and visiting scholars presenting current research at the intersection of statistics and the social sciences.

-Seminars are typically held on Wednesdays from 12:30–1:30 pm.
-CSSS Seminars are expected to be in-person with Zoom availability during the 2021-2022 Academic Year.
+Seminars are held on Wednesdays from 12:30-1:30 pm in room SAV 409 during an academic year.
 Seminars are available to anyone interested and are being presented in a hybrid format.

 To attend a seminar virtually, please register here.
 An email with login information will be sent to you upon registration.